Find us on:

 Therefore, if you want to level up your productivity game and accomplish more of the things that matter, you need to prioritize.

 Checking items off a to-do list doesn’t determine progress; focusing on your priorities is what counts.Frank Sonnenberg

 For that matter, you can use the Eisenhower Matrix.

-When you determine what the most important and urgent task is, you do that first.
+- When you determine what the most important and urgent task is, do it first.
 Afterward, you can tackle the rest of your to-do list.

 5. Have a healthy routine

 To be able to build up the energy needed to accomplish your daily tasks, you need to create a healthy routine that is going to accompany you on your productivity journey.

 First of all, your morning routine is going to set the tone for your entire day.
 Therefore, make sure to create a healthy one and stick to it.
 For example, have a healthy breakfast, do some exercise, pray or meditate, and don’t look at your phone until let’s say, it’s 10 am.

 Secondly, designate a time to go for a walk, breath some fresh air, get some vitamin D from the sun, and hit that refresh button.

 Thirdly, set a self-care routine.
 It can be anything!
 From taking your time with that skincare routine to enjoying a cup of coffee or reading some pages of your favorite novel, it can be practically anything that can bring some joy to your daily routine.